Snowflake-Labs/sfquickstarts/site/sfguides/src/machine_learning_with_aws_autopilot/machine_learning_with_aws_autopilot copy.md

 Building the model should take about 1 hour and eventually you should see “JobStatus=Completed” when you call the aws_autopilot_describe_model() function.

 And that’s it.
 That’s all we had to do to build a model from an arbitrary dataset.
 Just pick your dataset to train the model with, the attribute you want to predict, and start the process.
-Everything else, from building the infrastructure needed to train the model, to picking the right algorithm for training the model, and tuning hyperparameters for optimizing the accuracy, is all done automatically.
+Everything else, like building the infrastructure needed to train the model, picking the right algorithm for training the model, and tuning hyperparameters for optimizing the accuracy are all done automatically.

 ### Testing the Model